smitwaman/production-cicd-maven/README.md

 ## production-cicd-maven

-let's design one cicd project with following tools with all script files for application installation and configuration for java source code .
+let's design one cicd project with following tools with all script files for application installation and configuration for java source code with following steps.

 1. Git for SCM and webhook to jenkins for automation trigger
 2. Jenkins for integration